 Joanna Nassiokas has a lovely, simple, Trinity Stitch neckwarmer (small cowl) that would be great for quick gift knitting.

 If you're looking for something a little different, try the Trinity Stitch Shawl from Esther Smith Bozak.
 This is a triangular shawl worked from the bottom up, starting with just one stitch.
-This one is worked more like a lace project, with sport weight yarn on larger than expected needles, which really makes the brambles stand out in a different way from the other projects listed here.
+This one is worked more like a lace project, with sport weight yarn on larger than expected needles, which makes the brambles stand out differently from the other projects listed here.